blocktransfer/reg-publications/examinations/response-8/README.md

 so i basically say
 open-source software is attacked a lot more, it's a lot more resliant, but closed-source softawre is just kind of  living a lie with its head in the sand.
 "
+^ throw everythign at this and finally play  the perusllo card :3 uwu
 # end (fold)

 nove  in parts should be here  at the  close